PrefectHQ/prefect/docs/guides/variables.md

 ## Manage variables

-Create, read, edit, and delete variables through the Prefect UI, API, and CLI.
+Create, read, edit, and delete variables through the Prefect UI, API, or CLI.
 Names must adhere to these traditional variable naming conventions:

 - Have no more than 255 characters
 - Only contain lowercase alphanumeric characters ([a-z], [0-9]) or underscores (_).
 Spaces are not allowed.